Capstone-Projects-2022-Spring/project-pill-io/README.md

     Expected Results:
       - Upon successfully submitting, the user should see his updated First and Last name assoicated with his account

+Test 6:
+(Entering/Submitting a new Medication/Prescription):

+    Actions/Steps:
+      - Login using your credentials
+      - Click on "Medform" on the navbar up top
+      - Scroll down and click on the "+" button at the bottom of the form to add another form
+      - Fill out the required information for each medication form (two medications/two forms)
+      - For this release, each medication name and class must be unique and must not be already         existing duplicates.
+      - Furthermore, the dosage field must be filled out in the format of "XXmg", instead of "XX" or "XX mg", where XX is the number of milligrams of the medication.
+      - Once you're done filling out the form, click submit at the bottom of the form.

+Test 7:
+(Viewing one's Medication list):

+    Actions/Steps:
+      - Login using your credentials
+      - Click on "Dashboard" on the navbar up top
+      - Scroll down and locate the "Medication List" containter; press the "Get Medication" button to retrieve a list of your medications
+      - Look at your newly visible medication list and make sure it matches the ones entered in Test 6

 ## Source Code